giovanniboscu/continuous-section-field/actions-examples/thinwall/README.md

 - thin-wall torsional indicators;
 - comparison errors against the reference solution.

+## Demonstrative Failure Cases

+Some geometries are intentionally retained even when they exceed the selected verification tolerance.

+These cases are not accidental failures.
+They are included as demonstrative stress cases to show where the simplified open thin-wall approximation becomes less representative of the finite-element torsional response.

+In particular, compact, strongly branched, or locally non-uniform wall layouts may produce larger deviations.
+Keeping these cases in the test set documents the practical limits of the `@wall` indicator and prevents the verification suite from containing only favourable examples.

 ## Interpretation

-The test set includes both positive verification cases and more demanding geometries.
-Cases exceeding the selected tolerance are retained intentionally when useful to document the limits of the simplified open thin-wall formulation.
+The test set includes both positive verification cases and demonstrative failure cases.
+Passing cases support the regular use of the `@wall` formulation for representative open thin-walled layouts.
+Failing cases identify configurations where the simplified indicator should be interpreted with caution or checked against a higher-fidelity section analysis.

 This makes the directory suitable both for regression testing and for supporting the numerical verification material referenced in the paper.